fluiddyn/fluiddyn/README.rst

 FluidDyn
 ========

-*Framework for studying fluid dynamics by experiments and simulations.*
+*Framework for studying fluid dynamics.*

 `Package Documentation <http://pythonhosted.org/fluiddyn>`__

-FluidDyn is a framework for studying fluid dynamics by experiments and numerical simulations using Python.
+FluidDyn is a framework for studying fluid dynamics.
+Most of the features are actually implemented in other packages (fluidsim, fluidlab).
 The project is still in a testing stage so it is still pretty unstable and many of its planned features have not yet been implemented.

 It is the evolution of two other projects previously developed by `Pierre Augier